Understanding Emergency Light Transformers Installation

 Spec & Compatibility Notes

-• Match input voltage/frequency and secondary ratings exactly (VAC/VDC as specified).
+• Match input voltage/frequency and secondary ratings exactly (VAC/VDC as specified) when sourcing an emergency light replacement transformer.

 • Check power/temperature ratings—transformers run warm; allow ventilation and use proper insulators.